Fibroid Belly Bulge & Weight Gain Pictures

 Fibroid Belly Pictures

-This fibroid belly picture gallery shows some of the body changes, belly bulge, & weight gain that can occur as fibroids grow from smallest to largest.
+Our collection of fibroid belly pictures shows some of the body changes, belly bulge, & weight gain that can occur as fibroids grow from smallest to largest.
 It is quite rare that fibroids get so large that they appear as a mid-term (or later) pregnancy.
 While social media has made it easier to find fibroid belly pictures and experiences of women that have had to deal with massive fibroids, more often fibroid growth is limited to the size of a very early pregnancy, so it’s more common for the expanded uterus to be obscured by normal belly fat rather than “showing” fibroids.

 By age 50 the majority of women in the world have fibroids, but many of those fibroids are microscopic and asymptomatic.
 Why do some women with fibroids have exceptionally large and aggressive fibroids while the vast majority of fibroids stop growing before they become a serious problem?
 This is difficult to answer.
 We know that genetics, hormones, diet, age, and other risk factors can have an impact on the rate of fibroid growth.
 We also know that fibroids tend to be substantially more common, more numerous, more severe, and larger in African American women than in other ethnicities.